 Below details what Themes and questions the children will be learning over the next term.
 Details of the other themes that the children cover over our two year cycle can be found on the curriculum pages.

-Spring Term - First Half term
+Summer Term - First Half term

-Spring Term - Second Half term
+Summer Term - Second Half term